spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configure-deployment-pipelines/deployment-pipelines.md

 {% info_block infoBox "Data Import during Deployments" %}

-For performance and stability reasons, please make sure to remove all heavy data ingestion or processing operations from deployment steps/install recipes.
-Please use a jenkins job instead and start these operations after the deployment is finished.
+For performance and stability reasons, remove all heavy data ingestion or processing operations from deployment steps/install recipes.
+Use a Jenkins job instead and start these operations after the deployment is finished.

 {% endinfo_block %}